Diagonal Simplicial Tensor Modules and Algebraic $n$-Hypergroupoids: Introduction

 In particular, the diagonal simplicial module $X_\bullet(\vec{s};A)$ is obtained from $X_\bullet(\vec{s};\mathbb{Z})$ by base change, and the normalized Moore complexes satisfy

 for all commutative rings $A$.

 We analyze the horn kernels

 and show that their combinatorics controls the homotopy-theoretic behavior of the DSTM.
 For the simplicial dimension $n=\min(\vec{s})-1$ we prove that $X_\bullet(\vec{s};A)$ is a strict algebraic $n$-hypergroupoid in this sense if and only if the tensor order satisfies $k=n$.
-The transition from non-unique to unique horn fillers occurs exactly at $p=n$, and this threshold is determined by the tensor order.
+The transition from non-unique to unique horn fillers occurs at $p=k$ (hence at $p=n$ in the strict case $k=n$).

 We briefly outline the main aspects of the paper: combinatorics and classification of the DSTM, and the algebraic geometry of generated submodules.